 All of these are my own thoughts, ideas, and opinions on transitioning from crib to bed.
 As with all things parenting, please do what is best for your family.
 This is what worked for mine.

 This post is full of Amazon affiliate links.
-That means I get a small commission from Amazon at no additional cost to you.
 Read more in my disclosure policy.